-Eventually one of the staff noticed me and gently nudged my foot.
-“Sorry mate, we have to sell that so we gotta keep it hygienic,” he said, his face a mix of well-mannered disgust.
+Eventually, one of the staff noticed me and gently nudged my foot.
+“Sorry, we have to sell that so we've got to keep it hygienic,” he said, his face a mix of well-mannered disgust.

 “Oh it’s okay,” I responded.
-“I had a shower this morning.”
+“I took a shower this morning.”

-“There’s a café next door mate,” he said as I got out of bed.
+“There’s a cafe next door,” he said as I got out of bed.
 “Why don’t you get yourself a coffee?”